 Newsletters & Notices

-The school newsletter goes out every odd week on Tuesday’s.
+The school newsletter goes out every second week on Tuesday.
 The purposes of newsletters and notices are to keep parents and whānau informed about the teaching and learning that is happening in the classroom, ways they can help at home, important information, and dates that you need to know.
 Please make sure you read it thoroughly.
 From time to time other notices are sent home as required.
 Newsletters can always be accessed via the website and Facebook page.

-The Rooms send home notices as required.
-Seesaw for Schools is used for this as well.
+The classrooms send home notices as required.
+In addition Seesaw for Schools is used to share learning and notices with home.

 Friends of Spring Creek School